-5) So, if an object appears bigger when we get closer to it, in what month is the Earth closest to the Sun?
+5) So, since an object appears bigger when we get closer to it, when is the Earth closest to the Sun?
 (2 points)

 6) At that time of year, what season is it in Las Cruces?
 What do you conclude about the statement "the seasons are caused by the changing distance between the Earth and the Sun"?
 (4 points)